sfomuseum/go-image-emboss/README.md

     	Enable verbose (debug) logging.
 ```

+_Under the hood this uses the [aaronland/go-colours](https://github.com/aaronland/go-colours) package._

 #### Example

 First, make you sure you have a copy of the [swfit-image-emboss-grpc](https://github.com/sfomuseum/swift-image-emboss-grpc) server running.
 This is tool that does the image segmentation.